goshiphq/goship-cms/content/articles/food-beverage.md

 Packaging is also a huge factor in the safety of your fruits and vegetables.
 Your produce should be carefully packaged and padded to prevent damage.
 Leverage moisture-wicking bags to help keep your produce dry.
 You should plan for your perishable goods to be able to survive 24-36 hours and stay under 40 degrees Fahrenheit throughout the trip.

-GoShip can bridge you to the right shipper that provides safe and quick end-to-end temperature control for shipping your produce at a great price!
+GoShip can bridge you to the right shipper that provides safe and quick end-to-end temperature control for shipping your product at a great price!

 ## Shipping Dairy

 Over the past year, grocery e-commerce has become the most popular means of food shopping, prompting dairy shippers to strengthen their supply chains.